djipco/djipevents/README.md

 As you can see in the reference, the [API](https://djipco.github.io/djipevents/EventEmitter.html) is lean.
 It is meant to be that way.
 That does not mean the library is less powerful than others.
-Some of the functionalities are just less glaringly obvious than with some other libraries.
-For
+Some functionalities are just less glaringly obvious than with some other libraries.
+For example:
-example:

   * While **djipevents** does not have a `removeAllEventListeners()` method, you can achieve the same by calling `removeListener()` with no arguments.